 As the world is growing fast in electronics, digital and mobile technologies, smartphone users are also increasing day by day and so the usage of inte...Read More

 These days it’s hard to find someone who isn’t shopping online.
 From modest openings, e-commerce firms have taken the consumer market by storm from the last decade.
 This is mirrored by the overall growth of Internet sales, which now account for a probable 15.5% of consumer spending as a whole (up from just 3% at the end of 2006).

 The growth of companies such as Flipkart and Amazon also represents the evolution that has taken place within the e-commerce marketplace, with experts expecting that online sales could signify a third of all consumer expenses within the next decade.

 In case of e-commerce business, the better the site is, the better the business will be.

 E-commerce sites/applications are mobile applications or web applications too.
-That is why they undergo different types of testing.
+That is why eCommerce testing would undergo different types of phases, such as:

 Search Algorithms: Searching Algorithms are very significant to make the retail site a Success.

 • Search based on Product or brand name or something larger, the category.
 For example TV, electronics, etc.

 • For multipage results, Are there any options to navigate them?